Stokesley: Economy

 The historic High Street is lined with independent small shops and restaurants.
 Other facilities include a medium-sized Co-operative Food supermarket, showground, camping site, health centre, industrial estate, library, police and fire stations.
 The town has five pubs (The Queen's Head, The White Swan, The Mill, The Spread Eagle and The Bank).
 Stokesley is also the home of Quorn, produced by Marlow Foods.

 There are 80 grade II listed buildings, along with four Grade II* listed buildings of special architectural or historic interest.
-They are the former Barclays Bank, Handyside Cottage, the Manor House and the Old Rectory.
+They are the former Barclays Bank, Handyside, Stokesley Manor House and the Old Rectory.